Location: Downtown Las Vegas

 While the hotel was never a “first rate” property, it had been a solid performer in the Downtown arena until the neighborhood around it declined.
 The crowded, somewhat dingy, and smoky casino mainly lured an older, locals audience and the rooms were little more than basic accommodations.

 It’s amazing what throwing a few million dollars at a building and its surroundings can accomplish.

 First there is the neighborhood.
 The couple of blocks between the relative safety of The Fremont Street Experience and the El Cortez was not a safe one, especially at night.
-But the city dumped tons of money at the blocks between Las Vegas Boulevard and 8th Street, turning the depressing row of pawn shops with unsavory characters hanging around outside into a hip nightclub row.
-The sidewalks have been widened, landscaping has been added, classic signs from the Neon Museum are being installed, and several fun and funky bars have opened up along the stretch including Insert Coin(s), Vanguard Lounge, and The Commonwealth to name a few.
+But the city dumped tons of money at the blocks between Las Vegas Boulevard and 8th Street, turning the depressing row of pawn shops with unsavory characters hanging around outside into a hip nightclub row now known as Fremont Street East.
+The sidewalks have been widened, landscaping has been added, classic signs from the Neon Museum are being installed, and several fun and funky bars have opened up along the stretch.

 The El got in on the action by turning a parking lot stretching from Las Vegas Boulevard to their front door into a pedestrian plaza.
 That delivers people to the porte cochere, done with flagstone and ironwork details that give the place a much more swank first impression.

 Inside the entire casino and most of the public areas also got a redo.
 They removed nearly half of the slot machines they had and reorganized the floor to improve sightlines and personal space.
 Upscale carpeting, wall treatments, gaming tables and chairs, and woodwork combine to turn faded into fashionable.
 The front desk, lobby bars, lounges… it’s all gotten a facelift and it’s almost impossible to believe that it’s the same place.